 There are no active tropical cyclones as the time of this writing

-However, environmental conditions are expected to be somewhat conducive for development to occur, and a tropical depression could form during the next couple of days while the disturbance moves generally westward to west-northwestward at 10 to 15 mph across the tropical Atlantic.
+Environmental conditions appear conducive enough to support additional development of this system, and a tropical depression could form during the next few days while it moves generally westward at 15 mph across the tropical Atlantic.

-Conditions are forecast to become less conducive for development by the end of the week.
+Conditions are likely to become less conducive for development late this week.

 Here’s a satellite image of the Atlantic Ocean

 WSI satellite image of the Caribbean Sea

 Latest satellite image of the Caribbean Sea and the Gulf of Mexico

 Latest satellite image of the Gulf of Mexico